-- Achieve at least 50% positive gain in the desired results of solving the main, direct anthropogenic threats facing each project, and identify new threats. - Capture the mindshare to position The Peregrine Fund as the global expert in raptor conservation - Develop at least one strategic partnership with stakeholders in each of the five placebased areas of high raptor conservation value. - Hire staff to coordinate o Identify potential partners o Clearly communicate shared goals
+- Achieve at least 50% positive gain in the desired results of solving the main, direct anthropogenic threats facing each project, and identify new threats. - Capture the mindshare to position The Peregrine Fund as the global expert in raptor conservation - Investigate and identify the threats and audiences - Establish people on the ground to do outreach and form partnerships - Tell stories that inspire - Help create feedback mechanisms to evaluate success and progress - Help obtain money to fund initiatives - Develop at least one strategic partnership with stakeholders in each of the five placebased areas of high raptor conservation value. - Hire staff to coordinate - Identify potential partners - Clearly communicate shared goals